-The good news is there are a lot of ways to reduce what you pay for car insurance without sacrificing the necessary level of coverage.
-In this article, we’ll take a look at some of the most popular ones.
+If it’s time to renew your auto insurance policy and you’re facing a serious case of sticker shock, you will be glad to know there are a lot of ways to reduce what you pay without sacrificing the necessary level of coverage.
+In this article, I’ll take a look at some of the most popular ones.

 Check Out These Ways to Save Money on Car Insurance